SwapnanilAdhikary/Pixelator/README.md

 ## Usage

-1. Place the image you want to convert in the `input_images` directory.
+1. Place the image or video you want to convert in the `input_media` directory.
-2. Run the script:
+2. Run the script for images:
     ```bash
-    python art.py --input input_images/your_image.png --output output_images/pixel_art.png --pixel_size 10
+    python art.py --input input_media/your_image.png --output output_media/pixel_art.png --pixel_size 10
     ```
     Replace `your_image.png` with the name of your image file and adjust the `--pixel_size` parameter as needed.

+3. Run the script for videos:
+    ```bash
+    python art.py --input input_media/your_video.mp4 --output output_media/pixel_art_video.mp4 --pixel_size 10
+    ```
+    Replace `your_video.mp4` with the name of your video file and adjust the `--pixel_size` parameter as needed.

 ## Examples